metamath/lamp-guide/docs/index.md

 Metamath-lamp
 uses the widely-used React library to implement its user interface.
-React comes with a robust API to React (and JavaScript).
+The Rescript programming languages comes with a robust API to use React and JavaScript.

 In discussions, metamath-lamp is often abbreviated as `mm-lamp`.